Category Archives: Former Monarchies

 Departure of Elisabeth for Spain by Eugène Isabey depicts Elisabeth in white and her mother Catherine de’Medici in black as they part from each other; Credit – Wikipedia

-The proxy marriage of Elisabeth and Philip II took place at Notre-Dame de Paris on June 22, 1559, with Fernando Álvarez de Toledo, 3rd Duke of Alba representing King Philip II.
 On June 30, 1559, a great celebration and tournament were held in Paris at the Hôtel des Tournelles (now the site of the Place des Vosges) in honor of the Peace of Cateau-Cambrésis and the two marriages that occurred as a result of the Peace.
-During a joust with Gabriel de Lorges, Comte de Montgomery, captain of the Scotch Guard, de Montgomery’s lance struck King Henri II’s helmet, splintered, and went through the visor going through the king’s right eye and his temple into the brain.
+During a joust with Gabriel de Lorges, Comte de Montgomery, captain of the Scotch Guard, de Montgomery’s lance struck King Henri II’s helmet, splintered, and went through the visor and into the king’s right eye, his temple, and his brain.
 Henri II survived for more than a week, dying on July 10, 1559, at the age of 40, probably from a subdural hematoma and sepsis.
 Henri II’s fifteen-year-old eldest son succeeded as King François II of France.
 Because of her father’s death, Elisabeth’s departure for Spain was postponed until November 18, 1559.
 She did not meet King Philip until January 31, 1560.
 On February 2, 1560, Elisabeth and Philip were married in person in Guadalajara, Spain.

 Queen Elisabeth in 1560; Credit – Wikipedia

 Elisabeth continued to concentrate on her role as Queen of Spain.
-She considered her main duty to give birth to sons but she was unable to do so.
+She considered her main duty to give birth to sons, but she was unable to do so.
 She had five pregnancies but had only two surviving daughters:

 Works Cited